MyTooliT/ICOc/readme.md

 f_{sampling} = \frac{38,4MHz}{(Prescaler+1)\cdot(AquisationTime +13)\cdot OversamplingRate}
 $$

-We should mention that continuous measurements will be sent in data triples and a CAN20 message contains in a such case a data triple.
+We should mention that continuous measurements will be sent in data triples and a CAN 2.0 message contains in a such case a data triple.
 Moreover, other formats (e.g. AccX, AccY and AccZ as a vector) are a data points and a CAN 20 message contains such a data point.
 Note, that the performance of the computer system is limited and an overload causes lost messages.
 Please check the data log for the Error Status Word of the Stationary Transceiver Holder (STU).

 The prescaler determines the Analog Digital Converter (ADC) Clock.
 Moreover, the acquisition time determines the hold time before sampling such that the actual voltage charges a capacitor.
 The capacitor charge determines the corresponding physical value and this capacitor is disconnected from the input circuit during the conversion.
 Furthermore, the oversampling rate determines the number of samples for averaging.
 Note that the ADC of the system is a 12-Bit ADC and with 256 over samples the maximum accuracy of 16-Bit may be achieved.